Hank Johnson: Personal life

-Johnson is married to attorney Mereda Davis Johnson; they have two children.
+Johnson is married to attorney and DeKalb County Commissioner Mereda Davis Johnson; they have two children.

 In December 2009, Johnson revealed that he had been battling Hepatitis C (HCV) for over a decade, which resulted in slow speech and a tendency to regularly get "lost in thought in the middle of a discussion".
 He said he learned he had the disease in 1998 but did not know how he contracted it.
 HCV-induced liver dysfunction often leads to hepatic encephalopathy, a cause of confusion.
 Symptoms are often reversible with treatment.
 The disease damaged his liver and led to thyroid problems.
 He was treated with a combination of ribavirin and interferon at Walter Reed Army Medical Center.
 In February 2010, Johnson successfully completed an experimental treatment for Hepatitis C, which resulted in restored mental acuity, weight gain and increased energy.

+Johnson is one of only four Buddhists to have served in the United States Congress.
+The others are Representative Derek Tran of California, Senator Mazie Hirono and former Representative Colleen Hanabusa, both of Hawaii.
+Johnson is a member of the Nichiren Buddhism-based new religious movement Soka Gakkai International, and has spoken fondly about the group's long-time leader, Daisaku Ikeda, and Soka Gakkai's efforts to abolish nuclear weapons.
+He spoke at the opening of the SGI-USA's Buddhist Center in Washington D.C. in 2008, and spoke on the lay practitioner group's podcast in 2020.
+Johnson's membership in the organization caused controversy when he was first sworn in; the Cult Education Institute's Cult News ran a headline on Johnson's membership and noting the group's perceived reverence for Ikeda and how fringe Soka Gakkai is within Buddhism.